shreyahunur/Spam-Classifier/README.md

 Among the methods developed to combat spam, filtering is one of the most important.
 Many spam filtering studies have focused on more sophisticated classifier-related issues.

+## Problem Statement

+Because of the rapid advancement of technology used by spammers, there is a need for classifiers that are more efficient, generic, and highly adaptive.
+Machine learning for spam classification is a critical area of study.
+The proposed work investigates and identifies the use of various learning algorithms for classifying spam messages from e-mail.

+Several attempts have been made to detect and filter spam email on the client side in order to solve the spam problem.

 ## Dataset